By Marianna Conserva ’19

-On October 12th, 1492, Christopher Columbus, an explorer, made a long journey, which led him to the discovery a what is often referred to as a “New World” — the world that was as old as any other continent such as the Eurasia and Africa.
+On October 12th, 1492 Christopher Columbus, an explorer, made a long journey, which led him to the discovery a what is often referred to as a “New World” — the world that was as old as any other continent such as the Eurasia and Africa.
 He landed in what we now call the “Caribbean,” not “North America.”
 It has been 526 years since Columbus was first deemed the founder Americas and has been honored to be so.
 But this recognition has not come naturally!
-In North America — the United States, specifically — a President, Franklin Roosevelt, created the federal holiday of Columbus Day only in 1937 to bring the nation together; and, as Americans, we have celebrated Columbus’ contributions by making the second Monday of every October a day of celebration ever since.
-What most of us are unware of, is that Columbus has never made it to the North America, and that his “discovery” paved the way of mass bio-cultural genocide and/or torture of the Native people who lived in the “New World” before he had arrived (for a vivid example of such genocide see the history of “the Taínos,” who, Columbus noted, he and his companions wanted and were able to subjugate and do whatever they wanted to @ https://www.commondreams.org/views/2018/10/04/whose-history-matters-students-can-name-columbus-most-have-never-heard-taino-people, accessed October 7th, 2018).
+In North America — the United States, specifically — President Franklin Roosevelt, created the federal holiday of Columbus Day only in 1937 to bring the nation together; and, as Americans, we have celebrated Columbus’ contributions by making the second Monday of every October a day of celebration ever since.
+What most of us are unaware of is that Columbus has never made it to the North America, and that his “discovery” paved the way of mass bio-cultural genocide and/or torture of the Native people who lived in the “New World” before he had arrived.
+(For a vivid example of such genocide see the history of the Taínos, who, Columbus noted, he and his companions wanted to subjugate: Bigelow 2018).
 Early educators and textbooks often tend to leave out these important details when teaching young children in the US public schools about the discovery of our country.
 One of the reasons behind this is that they believe the truth is too graphic.
 Yet, I wonder, how will anyone know, accept or question the truth, if we are constantly hiding it?

 I wonder, why are we, as a nation, continuing praising a barbaric invader who forced native people out of their homeland and who proceeded to either enslave or kill these people if they weren’t compliant?
 As Americans, we must come together to accept and share the truth about Columbus and the Indigenous People who lived here originally.
 American was created on values that are centered on the idea that we are a nation for all, a land for new beginnings and better futures.
 If we continue to ignore our own historical past and only shine light on the lies, we ultimately going against the values our nation was built on.